SichangHe/igem-2022-dku-backup/src/safety.md

 with standard laboratory procedures with blue light transilluminator.

 **Antibiotics** were used to select transformants.
 They can be harmful to sensitive groups.
-Situations of allergy of team members were collected.
+Situations of allergies of team members were collected.
 Antibiotics were well stored and
 Handled with proper safety measures according to disposal protocols.